 GPS coordinates for Folkston are N 30.380, W 82.010.

-former roadmaster's "lodge" that used to house railroad employees when staying over in
+System caboose.
+The former lodge used to house railroad employees when staying over in Folkston.

 The Roadmaster's Lodge, Denver Todd photo